 When you’re making heat stable buttercream or pipeable buttercream, you’ll want to sub out either half of the butter or all of the butter for vegetable shortening.
 This will make it more heat stable and a better piping consistency.

 Now, just so we’re clear, I mean vegetable shortening…which is NOT the same thing as lard.
-And I generally only use this when I have to make piped flowers or need the icing to withstand a hotter temperature.
+I generally only use this when I have to make piped flowers or need the icing to withstand a hotter temperature.

 So, when you use vegetable shortening, try to mix the shortening as smoothly as possible first, before adding any other ingredients.
 You don’t want that clumping up on you.